 But at some intersections, drivers barrelled through without stopping and avoided crashes only because drivers at the cross street did stop.

 Detroit City Airport was operating with emergency transmitters.

 Several dozen public schools were without power and parents were asked to pick up their children.

 Lester Cormier and Fred Huitt were standing in front of the Coleman A. Young Municipal Building waiting to hear if they were going to work their night shift.

 Cormier, who works in a client service center for the city’s Information Technology Services Department, said his boss told him to wait and see what happens.
 He was to start his shift at 4 p.m.

 ``We figure we’ll be needed if eventually it does come on,″ Cormier said, who helps solve problems with the city’s telephones and computer systems.

 The Wayne County Jail was in a lock down and operating on generators, though the jail did not have any security problems, spokeswoman Nancy Mouradian said.

-The Detroit Tigers game against the Toronto Blue Jays at Comerica Park will go as scheduled at 7:05 p.m., Tigers spokesman Tyler Barnes said.
+The Detroit Tigers game against the Toronto Blue Jays at Comerica Park started as scheduled at 7:05 p.m.
+The Tigers won 16-3.

 Wayne State University also lost power and canceled afternoon classes, spokesman Tom Tigani said.
 The university expected to reopen Wednesday.